tomfy/Patterns/README.md

 Various svg files with e.g. puzzle shapes to make with pentiamonds and tetrahexes.

-And modules and scripts for making these patterns, in make_patterns.
+And modules and scripts for making these patterns, in Make_patterns.